 The university has established regulations pertaining to the possession and consumption of alcoholic beverages and the possession, use, distribution and sale of illicit drugs and paraphernalia.
-These standards conform to state and federal laws, and enhance the health, safety, property and educational interests of all members of the university community.
+These standards conform to state and federal laws, and enhance the health, safety, property, and educational interests of all members of the university community.

-Health risks associated with alcohol and other drug consumption include impaired judgment, vision, speech, coordination, memory, sensation and perception.
-Long-term use of alcohol and other drugs can negatively impact many of the body's systems and cause physical and psychological dependence.
+Health risks associated with alcohol and other drug consumption include impaired judgment, vision, speech, coordination, memory,

 In accordance with the Drug-Free Schools and Communities Act, Amendments of 1989 (P.L.
-101-226 20 U.S.C. § 1145g), university regulations and laws pertaining to alcoholic beverages and the possession, use, distribution and sale of illicit drugs shall be strictly and consistently enforced.
-Any violation of the University's Code of Student Conduct or violation of federal, state or local laws shall subject the offender to the university disciplinary process and criminal prosecution.
+101-226 20 U.S.C. § 1145g), university regulations and laws pertaining to alcoholic beverages and the possession, use, distribution, and sale of illicit drugs shall be strictly and consistently enforced.
+Any violation of the University's Code of Student Conduct or violation of federal, state, or local laws shall subject the offender to the university disciplinary process and criminal prosecution.